Reeth Stepping Stones

 Directions to Reeth Stepping Stones

-1. Beginning from the village Green head towards the Black Bull Hotel, and then turn right down the road towards Frear House, passing the ice cream parlous on your left.
-Here, you will see a sign painted onto the wall that reads ‘to the river’.
+Beginning from the village Green head towards the Black Bull Hotel, and then in a leftwards direction towards the road sign for Anvil Square.
+You pass the Ice Cream parlour on your left.
+Ahead, on the side of the Old Smithy, you will see a sign that reads ‘to the river’.
 Do what it says!

-3. Head down the road until you reach the T junction at the bottom.
-Turn right, and head out of the village, you will pass a play area on your right as you do so (what 3 words: daunting.cropping.footpath.)
+Head down the road until you reach the T junction at the bottom.
+You will see a signpost against the wall pointing in the direction of the swing bridge.
+Turn right, and head along the walled track out of the village, you will pass a play area on your right as you do so (what 3 words: daunting.cropping.footpath.)

-4. Continue along the track until you reach a gate into a field.
-The footpath heads straight on across it passing through several more field boundaries.
-Note: one of the fields contained cows at the time of walking for those who are concerned!
-The path is grassy and wide, and continues straight on until you reach Healaugh.
+Continue along the track until you reach a metal gate into the field.
+You are continuing to head straight on, with the river on your left at this point.
+The footpath heads straight on across the fields passing through three more field boundaries with little gates in them.
+Note: one of the fields contained cows at the time of walking this for the first time (not the latter) just for those who are concerned!

-5. The path will gradually rise closer and close to the edge of the road, until it meets it in the hamlet of Healaugh.
-At this point, you will reach the road.
-Turn left before the first properties, then follow the edge of the wall downwards into the next field.
-The path now descends to the river, and the stepping stones.
+Here, the path will gradually rise rightwards, closer and closer to the edge of the road, until it almost meets it in the hamlet of Healaugh.
+At this point, head through the gate and turn left before the first properties (there is a signpost pointing left to Reeth and Grinton via Riverside), follow the signpost and head through the metal gate.

-7. Stop for a play at the stepping stones, before heading back to the near shore of the river.
-(Do not cross the stepping stones).
+Stepping stones impassable?
+Before the steps down to the river, turn left and head back along the near shore of the river.
 Take the clear path that follows the northern edge of the River Swale all the way back to Reeth.

 What’s Cool for Kids on the Reeth Steeping Stones walk?